Traditional Greek Salad: Healthy, Nutritious and Easy to Make

 The latter is also the maximum daily salt intake recommended for an adult.
 Keep in mind that the feta cheese is salty too, and with just one (healthy!) meal, you can easily exceed the suggested limit.
 Moderation is key!

-One bell pepper (any colour)
+Bell pepper (any colour)

 A few Kalamata olives